KEINOS/Hello-Cobra/README.md

 Any PR that might help Golang newbies understand is welcome.

-To evolve the samples in this repo through natural selection, any PR that passes the [merge tests](https://github.com/KEINOS/Hello-Cobra/blob/main/.github/run-merge-tests.sh) will be auto-merged. (squash and merge)
+To evolve the samples through natural selection, **any PR that passes the [merge tests](https://github.com/KEINOS/Hello-Cobra/blob/main/.github/run-merge-tests.sh) will be auto-merged**. (squash and merge)

 - [Auto-merge Conditions](https://github.com/KEINOS/Hello-Cobra/blob/main/.github/mergify.yml)
   - Files changed/added were: `*.md` and/or `*.go`
     - If other type of files were changed then at least 2 approved reviews are needed to merge.
-  - Pass the test of "`./.github/run-merge-tests.sh`" which include the below.
+  - Pass the tests of "`./.github/run-merge-tests.sh`" which includes the below.
     - Lint check. (`*.sh`, `*.go`)
     - Static analysis. (`*.sh`, `*.go`)
-    - Unit tests of Go. (`go test ./...`)
+    - Unit tests of Go.
   - 100% Code Coverage (`./.github/run-coverage-tests.sh --verbose`)

 So, if you have any better ideas, suggestions, practice, etc., then don't hesitate to PR.
 And if you feel something against any PR, then feel free to counter PR.

 - **We will not judge which is better**, as far as the merge-tests passes and not a prank-kind commit.
-- Don't forget to move on with the latest `main/master` branch before any commitment to avoid conflict.
+- To avoid conflict, don't forget to move on with the latest `main/master` branch before any commit.

 ### Draft PR Suggested